2 4 0 T U R B O . C O M

 I took the plate to a welder and had that nut welded on.

-Here's the pedal box I was using on the right that got BENT.
+Here's the pedal box I was using on the RIGHT that got BENT.

 Here is an in-progress photo looking through the instrument cluster opening.
 The newly reinforced pedal box is being bolted in and that removable plate has been removed.